 1. The Importance of Being Earnest

 Oscar Wilde wrote one of his most humorous plays in the 1890s.
-The Importance of Being Earnest is a comedy about couples.
+The Importance of Being Earnest is a comedy about couples that remains one of the most popular comedy plays ever written.
 It shows just how ridiculous some people’s standards are when it comes to relationships.
-Some don’t care about personality, and value other unimportant aspects instead.
+Some don’t care about personality and value other unimportant aspects instead.
 The story contains many different plays on words, which keep the characters confused and the audience entertained.
+You can find the full text for free at Project Gutenberg.

 Wilde's masterpiece delves into the absurdities of high society during the Victorian era.
 Jack and Algernon, the male protagonists, engage in the farcical deception of dual identities to woo their beloveds, Gwendolen and Cecily, who are equally smitten with the name Earnest.
 The play unfurls a satirical tapestry of mistaken identities, exposing the shallow pretenses of the social elite.
 Wilde's sharp wit ensures a cascade of laughter, as the characters navigate through a maze of trivialities, elevating the trivial to the critical with delightful irony.